aschauera/PowerPlatform/SAP Integration/readme.md

     - LDDAT: The loading date

     It returns the parsed JSON body of the response as a typed object to the calling app.

+### Environment variables

+- Document repository: Contains the URL to the SharePoint site that contains the below list for truck load pictures
+- Truck load pictures: Contains the URL to the SharePoint library with demo truck load pictures

+### Tables
+- TruckChecklist: Dataverse table definition to store load checks

+### Choices
+- TruckCheckChoice: Checklist status - Yes|Acceptable|No